-Businesses everywhere are catching on that they need a website in 2016.
+Businesses everywhere are catching on and they need a website in 2016.
 New clients will walk through the door if they know how to find you.
 But not every website is up to par.
-Here are five things every company should have on their website.
+Here are five things every company should have on its website.

 According to Google’s research, 50 percent of consumers who conducted a local search on their smartphone visited a store within a day, and 34 percent who searched on a computer or tablet did the same.
 This means that your users deserve a nice experience on mobile.
 If they have to pinch and zoom on the screen to navigate around the page, you need a mobile-friendly redesign.